-I’ve been a journalist and editorial illustrator for much of my life and have always wanted to intermingle the two.
+I’ve been a journalist and editorial illustrator for much of my life and have been trying to intermingle the two.
 Sounds easy, right?
 Just offer to illustrate your own stories.
 Problem is that editorial and art departments are two autonomous entities in newspapers and magazines.
-Editors don’t want to step on the toes of their art director colleagues by suggesting illustrators and vise versa.
-I did have one Wall Street Journal editor who briefly allowed me to illustrate a career column that was included in a syndicated special section called WSJ Sunday.
+Editors don’t want to step on the toes of their art director colleagues and vise versa.
+I did have one Wall Street Journal editor who briefly allowed me to illustrate a career column that was syndicated in a special section called WSJ Sunday.
 At it’s peak, Sunday was run in 84 partner newspapers throughout the country and was read by nearly 11 million readers.
-The section was retired in 2015 <sigh> so the paper could focus on newer digital programs.
+That section was retired in 2015 <sigh> so the paper could focus on newer digital programs.

 Anyways, I’ve always thought comics would be a more natural storytelling platform for me.
 I grew up reading and drawing my own comics and have watched them evolve into an accepted literary form.
 I’m elated that graphic novels like John Lewis’ March are now winning national book awards!